saecki/alco/README.md

             elvish, powershell]

         --neovim-file <file>
-            The neovim configuration file which will be sourced [default: ~/.config/nvim/init.vim]
+            The neovim configuration file which will be sourced [default: ~/.config/nvim/colors.vim]

+        --tmux-file <file>
+            The tmux configuration file which will be overwritten and sourced [default:
+            ~/.config/tmux/colors/current.conf]

+        --tmux-selector <file>
+            The tmux selector file which contains a coloscheme mapping [default:
+            ~/.config/tmux/colors/selector.yml]

 SUBCOMMANDS: